Experience the thrill of flying in the wide-open Saskatchewan skies with some of the world’s best kite artists and performers.

 Windscape allows dogs on the festival grounds if the dog is on a lead and has no behavioural problems.
 Windscape crowds easily exceed 8000 people and it is important that your dog is comfortable with large and loud crowds as well as large overhead kites.
-Dogs are no permitted in any of the activity tents for any reason.
+Dogs are not permitted in any of the activity tents for any reason.
 Please clean up after your dog.

 Although the SaskPower Windscape Kite Festival is an outdoor festival, smoking is not permitted within 15 feet of any of the activity tents or a non-smoking patron of the festival.
 Areas to smoke are not marked, but it is suggested that one leave the grounds to the west or south where less people are viewing kites or participating in activities.

-Parking is in the south end of the festival field and there are parking attendants to direct you into the closest available space.
+Parking is in the north end of the festival field and there are parking attendants to direct you into the closest available space.
 There are two entrances to the parking lot, along Marston St and along 11th Ave SW.
 Parking greeters will direct cars to the entrance with the shortest wait time upon your arrival.
 All patrons must park in the parking lot provided and vehicles that are parked on the closed roads will be removed.